SimonGit0/circuit-drawing/README.md

 ## Save, Open and Export
 Of course, you can save the schematic and reopen it later to continue.
 The schematic is saved in a custom binary format with all the information needed to open it later.
 Just use the "Save" and "Open" buttons.
 To export you finished graphics you can use the different options in the menu File -> Export ->.
+Ideally, the schematic is exported as vector graphics (PDF, EMF, ...).
+But as a backup you can also export it to a simple bitmap (png, jpg, ...) and specify any image size you like.

 ### Export as EMF
 The simplest way is to export your schematic to an .emf.
-This way you can open it with most image tools and it can also be included in Office programs as a vector graphics.
+This way you can open it with most image tools and it can also be included in Office programs as a nice-looking vector graphics.

 ### Export for LaTeX
 If you use LaTeX to create documents you can export directly as a PDF + LaTeX (TEX + PDF).
 This will create two output files.
 One .tex file that contains all the text and annotations and one underlaying pdf with the basic drawings.
 To include it in your LaTeX document just include the .tex file.
 It will automatically include the pdf and place it at the right position.
 See below for an example LaTeX code to include the created figure: